instaclustr/atsc/README.md

 ### brro_optimizer

-Maybe the most important tool at this point, it picks a WAV file from the datasets described below and optimizes it into a way that we might see a meaning full compression into FLAC.
+Maybe the most important tool at this point, it picks a WAV file from the datasets described below and optimizes it into a way that we might see a meaningful compression into FLAC.
 The tool also has options to dump the output of the file as a single sample per period, instead of the 4 channels.
 This is good to obtain the data as it was feed into the flac-server.
 The code performs optimizations based on file name, so renaming might cause issues.